asingh04/aws-solutions-architect-notes/workshop-notes/3- VPC.md

-In AWS VPC, the max number of IPs supported dedpends on the number of host bits in the IP address.
+In AWS VPC, the max number of IPs supported depends on the number of host bits in the IP address.

 Make CIDR range value is
 x.x.x.x/28 to x.x.x.x/16